sedexch/sedexch.github.io/docs/v5/index.md

 It is absolutely necessary to prevent two or more sedex clients from running simultaneously for one participant.
 In the worst case sedex messages could be lost.
 Therefore it has to be ensured that only one sedex client is running at a time.
 This has to be considered especially when operating on automatic container orchestration platforms like Kubernetes.
+See section [Kubernetes & Co.](orchestration.md) for further details.

+- **Persistent file storage for data volume required:**
+There is important data that has to be stored permenently outside of the sedex-client Docker container.
+Examples for such data are messages, receipts, local messaging state database, certificates, passwords etc. If this data is not reliably stored outside the container, there is a risk of message loss and loss of access to the own message inbox.
+See section [*Permanent Data Storage ("sedex-data")*](#Permanent_Data_Storage) for further details.

 - **Feedback:**
 We are very interested in feedback on the Docker version of the sedex-client and this documentation.
- Please tell us what you like and what you don't like.
+ Please tell us what you like and what you don't like at sedexsupport@bfs.admin.ch.

 ## Current Docker Hub Tags of legacy version V5